Pharmacy guidelines and FAQs

 • How do I find an in-network pharmacy in my area?

 You may look in your Provider and Pharmacy Directory, visit our online directory, or call customer service, whichever is easiest for you.
-You may also contact customer service to request a revised list of in-network pharmacies by dialing 503-574-8000 or 1-800-603-2340, seven days a week, from 8 a.m. to 8 p.m.
-(Pacific Time).
-(TTY users should call 711)
+You may also contact customer service to request a revised list of in-network pharmacies by dialing 503-574-8000 or 1-800-603-2340, (TTY 711) 8 a.m. to 8 p.m.
+(Pacific Time) 7 days a week, October 1st through March 31st and Monday - Friday, April 1st through September 30th.

 Note: Providence Medicare Advantage Plans has contracts with pharmacies that equal or exceed the Centers for Medicare and Medicaid Services (CMS) requirements for pharmacy access in your area.